American University staffers plan to strike over working conditions and low wages

 "The administration's choice to walk away from negotiations and refuse to meet over the weekend gives staff little choice but to strike," Morrison added.

-SEIU says they are aiming to get raises for staff totaling 9% over two years in addition to ensuring that no full-time employee at the university will make less than $40,000 a year in salary.
+SEIU says they are aiming to get raises for staff totaling 9% over two years.
+In addition, the union has also filed unfair labor practice charges against the university.

 We're going on strike 💪 #AStrikeReadyU #AUChangeCantWait #HotLaborSummer pic.twitter.com/QOu5d68Cu9— AU Staff Union #AStrikeReadyU (@austaffunion) August 11, 2022